 Lack of device control

 Recent news headlines described how Google’s mobile apps send information to Google even when those apps aren’t running on your phone.
-Although your VPN may not be able to prevent Google from knowing your location, it can shield your other data from their view.
+Although your VPN may not prevent Google from knowing your location, it can shield your other data from their view.

-Meanwhile, new “super apps” including China’s WeChat and other mobile applications are emerging that log practically everything you do.
+Meanwhile, new “super apps” including China’s WeChat work against iOS and Android users.
+The mobile applications are emerging that log practically everything you do.
 Let’s face it: Your VPN might not stop this type of pervasive data exploitation.

 Even worse, new “Smart Cities” depend on the new 5G standard that requires the high-density placement of intrusive sensors.
-In other words, you can expect to lose control over your device and, consequently, your privacy.
+You can expect to lose control over your device and your privacy.

 As a mobile worker, you need to have fast internet access wherever you go.
 Unfortunately, your personal hotspot may not always suffice.